Hamisi Kigwangalla

-Hamisi Andrea Kigwangalla (born 7 August 1975) is a Tanzanian politician for the Chama Cha Mapinduzi (CCM) party and Member of Parliament for the Nzega constituency since 2010.
-After 2015, the Nzega constituency was split, and as a result, he took over as a member of parliament for the newly formed Nzega Rural following the 2015 general elections.
+Hamisi Andrea Kigwangalla Hamisi Andrea Kigwangalla (born 7 August 1975) is a Tanzanian physician, statesman, and businessman.
+He served as a Member of Parliament representing Nzega constituency (2010–2015) and Nzega Rural constituency (2015–2025) under the Chama Cha Mapinduzi (CCM) party.
+He served as Deputy Minister for Health, Community Development, Gender, Elderly and Children (2015–2017) and subsequently as Minister of Natural Resources and Tourism (2017–2020).

 Early life and education

 Hamisi Andrea Kigwangalla was born on 7 August 1975.
 His father was a banker with the Tanzanian National Bank of Commerce.
 His mother, Bagaile Bakari Lumola (a retired CCM employee), was a primary school teacher in Nzega Ndogo Primary School, in Nzega, where his father was posted to open a new branch of the bank.

-Kigwangalla's father, Nasser Mahampa Kigwangalla, descends from a well-known Kimbu clan from Goweko – Igalula, and his mother was the daughter of a Nyamwezi Chief, Lumola Bakari Maulid (a key figure in Kigwangalla’s upbringing following the divorce of his parents at a young age).
+Kigwangalla's father, Nasser Mahampa Kigwangalla, descends from a well-known Kimbu clan from Goweko – Igalula, and his mother was the daughter of a Nyamwezi Chief, Lumola Bakari Maulid (a key figure in Kigwangalla's upbringing following the divorce of his parents at a young age).
 His maternal grandfather attended Tabora School a few years ahead of former Tanzanian president, Julius Nyerere.

 He was educated at Kigoma and Shinyanga secondary schools before joining the University of Dar es Salaam where he pursued a degree in medicine from 1999, until he completed it in 2004.
 He then pursued postgraduate studies in Sweden at the Blekinge Institute of Technology (M.B.A.) and Karolinska Institutet (M.P.H.).
 He completed a Ph.D. thesis in Public Health (Health Systems and Health Economics) at the University of Cape Town (South Africa).